alemonteiro/brackets-sql-connector/README.md

 ## Release Notes ##

+### v 0.4.2 ###

+* Added minimal sql formatting for viewing MySQL Views/Functions/Stored Procedures that have no indentention
+* Fixed pop menu closing without executing action on windows

 ### v 0.4.1 ###

 * Added context menu for refreshing browser itens and disconnecting from server